 We do not consider urgent or retrospective funding requests, so recommend that you submit your funding request at least five months before you need the grant.

-- If you are applying for more than $100,000 you must first discuss your funding request with a Foundation North Funding Advisor – find ways you can contact us here.
+If you are applying for more than $100,000 you must first discuss your funding request with a Foundation North Funding Advisor – find ways you can contact us here.

 Things to note